 “Eh.
 We both knew what we were getting into when we met,” Davenport adds.
-Gail just shook her head.
+Gail just shakes her head.
 “You don’t approve?”
 He sounds a little affronted.

 “You’ve never played the field or sowed your wild oats?”
-Butterfly asked Gail, who casually shook her head.
+Butterfly asks Gail, who casually shakes her head.

 “I’m sorry,” I interject.
 “Are you saying that you’ve only been with two men your whole life?”
 Gail nods.

 “Is that so hard to believe?” she asks.